robotools/robofab/Documentation/source/docs_objects/pens.rst

 Flavors of Pen
 --------------

 RoboFab has two different kinds of pen which do different things for different purposes and they're intended for different methods in Glyph.
 Have a look in robofab/pens/ to see different kinds of pen objects for different purposes.
 RoboFab already has a fair number of pens in stock, chances are you'll find something you need.
-Examples of Penmanship at the `How to use Pens`_.
+Examples of Penmanship at the :doc:`How to use Pens <../docs_howtos/use_pens>`.

-.. _`How to use Pens` : #

 ^^^^^
 Pen()
 ^^^^^

 The normal Pen object and pen that descend from it can be passed to ``aGlyph.draw(aPen)``.
 The Glyph calls these methods of the pen object to draw.
-It's very similar to "Drawing like postscript".
+It's very similar to "Drawing like PostScript".

 .. py:function:: moveTo(pt, smooth=False)